TACC/containers_at_tacc/docs/containerize-your-code/docker_push.rst

 of the file - CMD:

 .. code-block:: bash
+   :linenos:
+   :emphasize-lines: 11

+   FROM ubuntu:18.04

+   RUN apt-get update && apt-get upgrade -y && apt-get install -y python3

+   COPY pi.py /code/pi.py

+   RUN chmod +x /code/pi.py

+   ENV PATH "/code:$PATH"

    CMD ["pi.py", "-h"]

 This command will be executed in the container if the user calls the container without any arguments.

-Finally, rebuild the container update the version tag to '0.2'.
+Finally, rebuild the container and update the version tag to '0.2'.
 Test that the code in the new container has been updated, and that it is working as expected.
 If you are happy that it is working, push the updated container with the new tag to Docker Hub.

 .. toctree::